mksipe/mksipe/posts/hardeningsensitivefiles.md

 - [Sticky Bit File Attributes](#sticky-bit-file-attributes)
 ### Common Executables

-According to ANSSI, these files must be protected and verified after each update to maintain proper file permissions.
+According to ANSSI, these files must be protected and verified to maintain proper file permissions after each update.

 |Executable|Comment|
 |:-|-:|